 The acquisition of Five9 by Zoom, officially announced in July 2021, is Zoom’s most significant so far.
 End of June 2021, Zoom acquired Karlsruhe Information Technology Solutions – kites, GmbH (‘Kites’), a German start-up developing real-time Machine Translation solutions.
 With the acquisition, in an all-stock transaction valued at approximately $14.7 billion, Zoom CEO Eric S. Yuan accelerates his company’s long-term growth vision to become a key player in the hybrid workforce platform market and customer engagement market.

-What Zoom and Five9 want to achieve and why it makes sense
+What Zoom and Five9 want to achieve

 With Five9, Zoom acquires an organization with the enterprise customers it seeks and sales force to find new ones.
 Moreover, by integrating several solutions, it can do so faster with immediate cross-selling opportunities.